EanWong/eansdir/README.md

 This is the source code to a personal web application that acts as a personal address book.

-It runs on node, utilizes docker, and requests to
+It runs on node and utilizes docker

 ### Prerequisites